H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Resources.md

 ## https://pentestmag.com/product/pentest-cloud-penetration-testing-compendium/

-## Penetration Testing Azure for Ethical Hackers by David Okeyode and Karl Forsaaen
+## Penetration Testing Azure for Ethical Hackers by David Okeyode and Karl Forsaaen (Citation from:)